Gh0stAn0n/alerter/README.md

 users can easily detect suspicious activity on their services and take appropriate measures to protect their network.
 The program's monitoring tool provides valuable information such as the service being targeted, IP address of the attacker, their country of origin, username and password attempted, which can be used to create comprehensive dictionaries for use in pentesting.

-NOTICE: this program is the upgraded version of [twisted-honeypot](https://github.com/lanjelot/twisted-honeypots)
+CREDIT: this program is the upgraded version of [twisted-honeypot](https://github.com/lanjelot/twisted-honeypots)

 ![monitor](https://camo.githubusercontent.com/9f44b1a8324f280000428b0e7b95446ef7752418b2fcbf884163c1335a5eb6a8/68747470733a2f2f692e696d6775722e636f6d2f3570344752357a2e706e67)